 How to Locate All of Your Past 401(k)s

 If you know you have 401(k)s out there, like from past employers, there are ways you can locate them so that you don’t just lose that money.
-If you don’t know how to find it, there are basically three options you can use.
+If you don’t know how to find it, here’s what to do.

 First, contact the employer who sponsored the 401(k).
 If it’s your current company, you can speak to a human resources representative and ask them to help you get into your account.
 And if it’s a past employer, as long as they’re still in business you can do the same.